 A cohesive personal brand across LinkedIn and other platforms reinforces credibility.
 Consistent messaging, tone, and visuals ensure that the audience receives a unified impression, strengthening brand recognition.

-6. Engage actively with your Network
+6. Engage actively with your network

 Beyond posting content, actively engaging by commenting, sharing, and initiating discussions fosters a sense of community.
 Such interactions demonstrate approachability and a genuine interest in others' perspectives.